omnilaboratory/obd/README.md

 # Current Features

 * Generate user OBD(OmniBOLT Daemon) address.
 * Open Poon-Dryja Channel.
 * BTC and Omni assets in funding and transaction.
 * fund and close channel.
 * Commitment Transaction within a channel.
+* List latest commitment transaction in a channel.
+* List all commmitment trsactions in a channel.
+* List all the breach remedy transactions in a channel.
+* Surveil the broadcasting revockable delivery.
+* Execute penelty.

 # Comming Features